 When I asked you to think about your content, DID YOU?
 Because most people would.

 It’s human nature to ponder a question, if only for a moment or two.

 Think about a keynote speaker who did a great job of holding your attention.
 I bet there were moments when they paused, looked out at the audience, and asked a question.
 This is a pretty standard technique to keep people from mentally drifting away.
 And it works whether your audience is staring up at a podium, or reading your words on a screen.

-FYI: In this article, I’ve already asked you 7 questions.
-Admittedly, this may be overkill.
-But I’m trying to prove my own point.
+FYI: In this article, I’ve already asked you six questions.
+Admittedly, this may be overkill, but I’m trying to prove my own point.
 Like conversational language, questions draw you in.

 Writing Tip #3: Use simple words

-Unless you’re writing for a scientific journal, or some other publication where the audience is deeply knowledgeable, simple is best!
+Unless you’re writing for a scientific journal, or some other publication where technical language is expected, simple is best.

-No one likes to feel stupid.
-Or waste time digging through a clutter of 4-syllable words and insider jargon, searching for practical insights.
+No one likes to feel stupid, or waste time digging through a clutter of four-syllable words and insider jargon, searching for practical insights.
 To keep readers engaged, you must learn to present complex ideas in clear, simple terms.